bhsphd/FilterReg/README.md

 ### Build Instruction

 The code is developed on Ubuntu 16.04, tested with `CUDA-9` and `CUDA-10`.
 The tested compilers are `gcc-5.4` and `gcc-6.0`.
-Note that `gcc-5.5` is not supported by CUDA yet and may causes erros.
+Note that `gcc-5.5` is not supported by CUDA and may causes erros.

+You need to install `pcl` and `opencv`.
+The default versions of both Ubuntu 16.04 and `ros-kinetic` are OK.

+Several other utilies

+Now you are ready to build

+Quick start

 ### TODO